 Sometimes life hands us a difficult diagnosis.
-Conditions like Type I diabetes, Asthma, Crohn’s Disease, Fibromyalgia can make living a ‘normal’ life difficult to impossible.
+Conditions like Type I diabetes, Asthma, Crohn’s Disease, Fibromyalgia or other types of chronic illness can make living a ‘normal’ life difficult to impossible.
 They can require frequent interventions and can put a halt to our dreams and make our family lives strained.
 Chronic illnesses are also known to lead to depression which comes with its own set of challenges.

 What to do when we are giving the sticky end of the lollipop?

 If you’re lucky and it is something treatable, like high blood pressure or Type II diabetes, listen to your doctor’s recommendations and look at the lifestyle changes you have within your control:

 You might think “That’s easy for you to say Lisa!” but trust me, I know how hard it can be.

 Nine years ago, I was diagnosed with Type II diabetes with a hemoglobin A1C of 13.1.
 For anyone familiar with diabetes testing you are rightly shocked (below 5.7 is normal, and 5.7-6.8 is considered “pre-diabetes)!
 My doctors didn’t know how I wasn’t in a coma (my spot glucose was 469 – normal is less than 100).
 As a nurse I knew what the risks of living with Diabetes were.
 Diabetes can cause blood flow restrictions to your hands and feet and kidneys and I wanted to keep my fingers and toes so I made big changes.
 I’m lucky because for me, these changes worked!
 Now, I no longer need insulin and my blood sugars are normal.
 It just goes to show you can take charge of your health if you educate yourself and decide to do the hard work.